Should Your Hotel Have A Blog? (Why and Why Not)

 But a blog?

 By nature, blogging requires publishing new posts with some level of consistency.
-This alone signals to Google that your website isn’t just sitting there on the web, outdated and ignored.
+This alone signals to search engines like Google that your website isn’t just sitting there on the web, outdated and ignored.

 Blogging helps you reach the right audience

 The best hotel blog content helps potential guests get the answers they need about your destination or property.

 Think back to the customer path-to-purchase: How do your guests start their booking journey?
 Most start by searching on Google for increasingly specific keywords.

 If you’ve already seen our guide to finding the right SEO keywords for your hotel, you’re ahead of the game.
 You can use that keyword research to direct the topics of your blog posts.

 Provide your potential guests with all the relevant information they need to make their booking decision.

 One of the best reasons to have a hotel blog is to showcase your local knowledge!
 Use your blog to connect readers to exclusive local tips and insights from your team.